Married: 1815 Margaret "Peggy" Thomas Phillips 9/30/1799

 his farm at Guthrie, Ky., about 15 miles north of the Tennessee border.
 Henry Williams was in his 64th year when he wrote

-in Pennsylvania and his son William Williams, in course of time moved to Caldwell County, North Carolina where he married
+but he settled in Pennsylvania and his son William Williams, in course of time moved to Caldwell County, North Carolina where

-a Miss Thomas.
+he married a Miss Thomas.
 This was in or about 1742.
-Several children were born of this marriage, his son Elisha being the second child.
+Several children were born of this marriage, his son Elisha being the

+second child.
 Now this Elisha Williams was the father of your Grandpa Josiah Williams.
-He was married in 1772 to Miss Josey and had three
+He was married in 1772 to Miss Josey

 Following is an excerpt